Programming an event in Delphi on the example of the component of type Button

 1. Creating a Windows-application

-Create a Windows-application in Embarcadero RAD Studio 2010 – Delphi 2010.
+Create Windows-application in Embarcadero RAD Studio 2010 – Delphi 2010.
+Detailed information about creating Windows-application in Delphi 2010 is described here.

 Place on the main form of application one component of TLabel type and one component of TButton type (the “Name” property):